-Airstrikes hit Beirut moments after Israel reaches ceasefire deal with Hezbollah
+Israeli airstrikes hit Beirut hours before ceasefire with Hezbollah

 The Israeli military also said its ground troops clashed with Hezbollah forces and destroyed rocket launchers in the Slouqi area on the eastern end of the Litani River, a few kilometers (miles) from the Israeli border.

-Under the ceasefire deal, Hezbollah would be required to move its forces north of the Litani, which in some places is about 30 kilometers (20 miles) north of the border.
+Under the ceasefire deal, Hezbollah is required to move its forces north of the Litani, which in some places is about 30 kilometers (20 miles) north of the border.

-Hezbollah began firing into northern Israel, saying it was showing support for the Palestinians, a day after Hamas carried out its Oct.
-7, 2023, attack on southern Israel, triggering the Gaza war.
-Israel returned fire on Hezbollah, and the two sides have been exchanging barrages ever since.
+Hezbollah began firing into northern Israel on Oct.
+8, 2023, saying it was showing support for the Palestinians, a day after Hamas carried out its attack on southern Israel, triggering the Gaza war.
+Israel returned fire on Hezbollah, and the two sides have exchanged barrages ever since.

-Israel escalated its campaign of bombardment in mid-September and later sent troops into Lebanon, vowing to put an end to Hezbollah fire so tens of thousands of evacuated Israelis could return to their homes.
+Israel escalated its bombardment in mid-September and later sent troops into Lebanon, vowing to put an end to Hezbollah fire so tens of thousands of evacuated Israelis could return to their homes.

 More than 3,760 people have been killed by Israeli fire in Lebanon the past 13 months, many of them civilians, according to Lebanese health officials.
 The bombardment has driven 1.2 million people from their homes.
 Israel says it has killed more than 2,000 Hezbollah members.